echemdb/unitpackage/doc/usage/database_interactions.md

 +++

-A database can be generated from a remote or local source.
+A database can be generated from a remote or a local source.

-In the example the database is created from the available entries shown on [echemdb.org](https://www.echemdb.org).
+You can create a database from the entries on [echemdb.org](https://www.echemdb.org):

 ```{code-cell} ipython3
 from echemdb.cv.database import Database